canonical/checkbox/docs/how-to/slave-daemon.rst

 In a rare case where you want to have multiple Checkbox snaps installed on the system, it's necessary to disable all, but one.

-To disable the daemon run
+To disable the daemon, run

 .. code-block:: bash